froger-me/wp-packages-update-server/README.md

 * **WP Update Plugin Server admin page:** to manage the list of packages and configure the plugin.
 * **Package management:** to manage update packages, showing a listing with Package Name, Version, Type, File Name, Size, Last Modified and License Status ; includes bulk operations to delete, download and change the license status, and the ability to delete all the packages.
-* **Add Packages:** Upload update packages from your local machine to the server, or download them to the server from a remote repository.
+* **Add Packages:** Upload update packages from your local machine to the server, or download them to the server from a Remote Repository.
 * **General settings:** for archive files download size, cache, and logs, with force clean.
 * **Packages licensing:** Prevent plugins and themes installed on remote WordPress installation from being updated without a valid license.
 Licenses are generated automatically by default and the values are unguessable (it is recommended to keep the default).
 When checking the validity of licenses an extra license signature is also checked to prevent the use of a license on more than the configured allowed domains.
-* **Packages remote source:** host the packages on a remote repository.
+* **Packages remote source:** host the packages on a Remote Repository.
 WP Plugin Update Server acts as a proxy and checks for packages updates regulary and downloads them automatically when a new version is available.
 Supports Bitbucket, Github and Gitlab, as well as self-hosted installations of Gitlab.

 To connect their plugins or themes and WP Plugin Update Server, developers can find integration examples in `wp-plugin-update-server/integration-examples`:
 * **Dummy Plugin:** a folder `dummy-plugin` with a simple, empty plugin that includes the necessary code in the `dummy-plugin.php` main plugin file and the necessary libraries in a `lib` folder.